-- 1.12.1 Where an officer exercising delegated powers intends to make a decision, he/she must take into consideration the written advice of the appropriate officer(s) together with the comments of the Treasurer and the Legal Advisor. - 1.12.2 The agreed format for decision records shall be followed.
+- 12.1 Where an officer exercising delegated powers intends to make a decision, they must take into consideration the written advice of the appropriate officer(s) together with the comments of the Treasurer and the Legal Advisor. - 12.2 The agreed format for decision records shall be followed.

-Record of individual decision
+Record of Individual Decision

-- 1.12.3 As soon as reasonably practicable after a decision has been taken by an officer, he/she will prepare, or instruct the legal officer to prepare a decision notice incorporating: - (a) the decision including the date it was made; - (b) the reasons for the decision; - (c) details of any alternative options considered and rejected by the decision-maker; - (d) a record of any conflict of interest relating to the matter decided which is declared by the decision-maker; and - (e) in respect of any declared conflict of interest, and a note of dispensation granted by the Chair following the advice of the legal officer. - 1.12.4 The provisions of rules 7 and 8 apply to decisions by individual members of the Cabinet, but do not require the disclosure of confidential or exempt information or advice from a political assistant.
+- 12.3 As soon as reasonably practicable after a decision has been taken by an officer, he/she will prepare, or instruct the legal officer to prepare a decision record incorporating: - 12.3.1 the decision including the date it was made; - 12.3.2 the reasons for the decision; - 12.3.3 details of any alternative options considered and rejected by the decision-maker; - 12.3.4 a record of any conflict of interest relating to the matter decided which is declared by the decision-maker; and - 12.3.5 in respect of any declared conflict of interest, and a note of dispensation granted by the Chair following the advice of the Legal Advisor. - 12.4 The provisions of rules 7 and 9 apply to decisions by an officer exercising delegated powers, but do not require the disclosure of confidential or exempt information.